psicostat/Introduction2R/README.md

 ## Contribute

 Surely there are many typos to fix and new arguments to include.
 Anyone is welcome to contribute to this book.
-For small typos just open a new issue with the all the corrections.
-To propose new chapters or paragraph open an issue to discuss and plan them.
+For small typos just send a pull request with all the corrections.
+To propose new chapters or paragraph, istead, open an issue to discuss and plan them.

 ## Acknowledgements